 Where to Stay in Boise

-Kids will love the swimming pool at the Hampton Inn & Suites in Downtown Boise.
+From personal experience, we know kids will love the swimming pool at the Hampton Inn & Suites in Downtown Boise.
 In the one-foot-deep toddler area, a water feature provides an umbrella stream of water for kids of all ages.
 Beyond the shallow-zone, beach balls invite bigger kids for an impromptu game of volleyball.
 Parents will notice the spa and row of tables and lounge chairs.

 Beyond the pool, the rooms are comfortable and clean with modern furniture and bed covers and linens that are cleaned between every guest.
 In the lobby, look for fresh coffee and a collection of games and books for guests to borrow.
 A continental breakfast is included with each stay and offers a large and wide variety of foods, including omelets, fresh fruit, pastries, and even rice with sauce and dried seaweed.